 How is the government planning to better manage electricity demand?

-The amount of power that Victoria consumes fluctuates depending on the time of day, season and several other factors.
+The amount of power that Victoria consumes fluctuates depending on the time of day, season, and several other factors.
 When consumption is at its highest, it can be tricky for electricity providers to supply enough energy to keep up with demand.
-According to the Victoria government’s Department of Energy and Earth Resources, peak demand typically takes place during summer in late afternoon and early evening, as people across the state come return home from work and turn on their air conditioning systems and other appliances.
+According to the Victorian Households Energy Report, Victorians’ energy bills are typically 50% higher in winter, due to the greater use of heaters, hot water systems, and clothes dryers.
+High peak demand days that put pressure on the electricity system typically occur on very hot summer days during the working week.

 Managing peak demand requires expensive infrastructure – and guess who would usually have to bear the burden of these costs?
 That’s right: you.